Tom Brady wins Super Bowl No. 7, Buccaneers beat Chiefs 31-9 - WHIZ News

 The NFL completed its 269-game season on time without any cancellations, a remarkable accomplishment that required nearly 1 million COVID-19 tests for players and team personnel.

-Due to the virus, only 25,000 mask-wearing fans attendedn, including approximately 7,500 vaccinated health care workers given free tickets by the NFL.
+Due to the virus, only 25,000 mask-wearing fans attended, including approximately 7,500 vaccinated health care workers given free tickets by the NFL.
 About 30,000 cardboard cutouts made the stadium look full.

 A streaker wearing a hot-pink onesie eluded security and slid into the end zone with 5:03 left in the game.
 Kansas City’s high-powered offense never got that far against Tampa’s ferocious defense.